-Over the span of the program, 700 hours of art therapy clinical placement experience will be gained through an approved local school/agency/hospital, 350 of which are direct client contact hours.
-As well, students are encouraged to seek out placement sites that may interest them that are not included currently on our active list of placement sites.
+Over the span of the program, 700 hours of art therapy clinical placement experience will be gained through an approved local school/agency/hospital, 300 of which are direct client contact hours.
+Students are also encouraged to seek out placement sites that may interest them but are not currently included on our active list of placement sites.
 The initial clinical placements tend to be at an elementary school in the lower mainland, with 4-6 hours of client contact per week.
-Placements do not begin until late October, after foundational courses have been taken.
+Placements do not begin until late October after Ethics and Assessment courses have been taken.
 In January, students add a second clinical placement based on the client population they are interested in.
 On average, students should be logging 10-12 practicum hours a week by February.
-Students are welcome to engage in more than two clinical placements over the span of the 18 months.
+Students are welcome to engage in more than two clinical placements over the span of 15 months.

 - The pre-requisite for application to this program is a Bachelor’s degree.

-- Download the 18-Month Program Application Form (PDF).
+- Download the 15-Month Program Application Form (PDF).